rach7777/monax-may/content/blog/2016/2016-11-28-products-products-products.md

 [Monax's software development kits](/library), provide a base framework for building a very broad range of smart contract based applications.
 The SDKs are built to be modular and extensible.
 Indeed, we also offer add-on modules for each of the offered SDKs that leverage this extensibility.
 Over time we will be adding many more add-on modules which extend our basic software development kits.

 At this time our SDKs are pure smart contract systems.
 In the future we will also be adding in the ability to connect the smart contracts into your existing infrastructure as well as mobile and web application front ends.
-This will allow subscribers to simply `go` instead of worrying about low level application plumbing with respect to building upgradeable smart contract systems with proper permissioning systems and other base requirements for their application.
+This will allow subscribers to simply `go vroom` instead of worrying about low level application plumbing with respect to building upgradeable smart contract systems with proper permissioning systems and other base requirements for their application.

 In addition, with respect to many high-value [use cases](/use_cases) that require Monax's legal engineering talent to design systems which can lower compliance costs rather than having to worry about being in compliance at all, we offer modules that can provide almost an entire application (depending on your use case).